 Mason: Challenging preconceptions since 2014

 Once in a while, a bike comes along that defies description, challenges our ideas of what is and is not “right” and encourages us to reconsider long held beliefs about bike design.
-The Mason “InSearchOf” (ISO) is one such bike…
+Mason Cycles “InSearchOf” (ISO) is one such bike…

 We have been lucky to have followed the development of the InSearchOf from the initial paper sketches through to the first production sample over the winter before meeting up with Dom at Mason HQ to view one of the one the first production ready examples to arrive from Italy.